Menu Close

 Our Mission

-The Hundred Club provides benefits to the surviving families of police officers and firefighters killed in the line-of-duty in Massachusetts.
-For over 60 years, we have provided uninterrupted support to these families.
+The Hundred Club provides support and benefits to the surviving families of fallen police officers and firefighters in Massachusetts.
+For 65 years, we have provided uninterrupted support to these families.
 To this day, “we care for those who care for us” is still at the forefront of our mission.

 Who We Serve

-The Hundred Club serves the following first responders and provides support to their families; police officers, and firefighters in all 351 Massachusetts cities and towns, the Massachusetts State Police, and the MBTA Transit Police.
-The Club also provides benefits to those who die other than in the line of duty.
+The Hundred Club serves the following first responders and provides support to their families in the event of a tragic loss; police officers and firefighters in all 351 Massachusetts cities and towns, the Massachusetts State Police, and the MBTA Transit Police.